 Paintings of the Russian Revolution hang on either side of the staircase in the Hall at Lissadell, accompanied by Karl Marx

 The cantilevered staircase is made of polished limestone, and the iron balusters are adorned with golden eagles.

-Goodwin's sketch of the staircase (above left) and the staircase today.
+Goodwin's sketch of the staircase (above left) and the staircase as built.

 The Basement includes the Servants’ Hall, Butler's Pantry, Kitchen and pantries, the Bakery, Wine Cellars, China Room, Butler's bedroom, Housekeeper's room and the maids sleeping quarters.